showmik/intisarbnaim/cs-01-journey-starts/index.md

 # Let’s Learn C# (01) — Journey Starts

-## Some Words
+## Before We Start

-Years ago, I once tried teaching programming to one of my younger brothers.
-He was interested in game development with [Unity](https://unity.com/), and I am also comfortable with C#, so I started with this language.
-While teaching, I noticed he wanted all the resources to be in Bangla, such as Bangla courses, Bangla books, etc. Not only that, he also wanted everything to be concise.
-What he wanted to learn should be to the point, nothing extra.
-But I have a habit of going deep into something when I start to teach it to others.
-I could tell he didn't like this bad habit of mine at all :sweat_smile:.
+A while ago, I tried teaching one of my junior brothers how to program because he wanted to make games with Unity.
+I know C# pretty well, so we started with that.
+But he really wanted all the learning materials to be in Bangla and very straight to the point.
+I usually like to explain things in detail, but I could tell he didn't enjoy that much.

-## Why Writing
+## Why I'm Writing This

-I've learned from experience that beginners in any subject dislike excessive talking.
-I'm not sure about other topics, but I can't blame them for having this type of mindset when it comes to programming.
-You really don't need to know much about programming to get started, at least not at the beginning.

-Consider my personal experience: I did not learn programming solely for the purpose of learning programming.
-I just wanted to make a game, and I learned to program since it was needed.
-I only learned what was absolutely necessary.
-Later, after gaining some experience, the advanced stuffs were gradually mastered.

-From this realization, I promised that brother of mine, I will start writing Bangla content on C# myself.
-The content will be short and to the point that anyone can easily follow it.
-I was not able to start writing due to a lack of time and opportunity, but now the time has come.

-And it's not simply because of the promise; there's another reason I'd like to start writing about C#.
-I believe that teaching others is one of the best methods to learn something.
-If you can't teach others what you know, you know you're lacking in it.
-I want to overcome my lacking and learn more about C#.
-This is the goal of my writing adventure.
+I've noticed that beginners don't like it when someone talks too much about a topic.
+This is especially true for programming.
+When you're just starting, you don't need to know everything.
+Like me, I just wanted to make a game and learned only what I needed to make it happen.
+As I got better, I learned more advanced stuff.

+This made me want to write about C# in Bangla, keeping things short and simple.
+I promised my junior I would do this.
+I couldn't start writing right away because I was busy, but now I have the time.

+Writing about C# is not just about keeping my promise.
+I also think teaching is a great way to learn better.
+If I can explain C# well to others, it means I understand it well myself.
+I want to learn more and get better at C# by writing about it.

-## Conclusion
+## Wrapping Up

-Needless to say, I'm no C# guru.
-I’ll have to do a lot of research before writing.
-It is also foolish to assume that the writings will be 100% accurate.
-Please let me know if you find any mistakes in my writing.
+I'm not a C# expert, and I'll have to look things up as I write.
+I might not get everything right, so please tell me if you find mistakes.
 You can contact me directly on [Facebook](https://facebook.com/intisarbnaim) or by [email](mailto:intisarbnaim@gmail.com).
 Also, feel free to contact me if you have any other questions.

-In the end, I hope this writing journey of mine will be of some use to you.
+I hope that sharing what I learn will help you too.